mumumedia/logseq-crm-templates/README.md

 # logseq-crm-meeting-template
 The meeting metadata template is for any meetings (customers, leads, opportunities or projects) you have and captures the notes on a single page.

+# logseq-crm-lead-template
+The lead metadata template is for any business leads you recieve from contacts and meetings and captures the details on a single page.